ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 > to let them in or turn them away.
 Your challenge is to fill the venue with as few
 > rejections as possible while meeting all minimum requirements.

-The challenge involves three different scenarios, each with different attributes and requirements.
+The challenge involves three different scenarios, each with constraints:

 ## Scenario 1